stepanmracek/racer/readme.md

 To run the game, just install (in venv) packages from requirement.txt (`pip install -r requirements.txt`) and run `python main.py`.
 When it starts, you have two cars spawned on random positions and three diamonds.

 Use arrow keys to control the red car and WASD keys to control the blue car.
-Score (count of collected diamonds).
+Score (count of collected diamonds) is located in the bottom-center part of the screen.
 Yellow strip at the bottom shows remaining time.
 You can adjust the time with `--timelimit` parameter and goal score with `--scorelimit`.

 ![alt text](docs/game.png)